OuyangWenyu/HydroSPDB/README.md

 - "refine" was not used yet.
 It would be used for optimization of hyper-param
 - All test scripts were written with Unittest framework, and in "test" dir
 - Visualization in "visual" dir

+## Usage

+At first, please make sure that you have all input data.
+If you don't have, please connect with me: hust2014owen@gmail.com